SteveOv/ebop_maven/README.md

 ```sh
 $ pip install -r requirements.txt
 ```
+#### The ebop_maven package

-Finally, there is support for installing ebop_maven into other environments as a pip package, however this pre-release functionality and subject to failures and/or change.
+Finally there is support for installing ebop_maven into other environments as a pip package, however this is still very much "subject to change/failure".
 Simply run:
 ```sh
 $ pip install git+https://github.com/SteveOv/ebop_maven
 ```